Melissa Ponce-RodasTitle: Assistant Professor of Psychology

 Phone: (269) 471-3154

-PhD in Psychology, University of Illinois (In Progress)
+PhD in Psychology, University of Illinois, Chicago, IL

-Born in Brooklyn, New York, Melissa graduated from Yale University, in 2001, with a Bachelor of Arts degree in psychology.
+Born in Brooklyn, New York, Melissa graduated from Yale University, in 2001, with a Bachelor of Arts degree in Psychology.
 While in graduate school, she became interested in exploring the ways in which religion and spirituality impact people’s beliefs and behaviors.
-In 2006, she received a master's degree in psychology from The University of Illinois at Chicago.
+In 2006, she received a master's degree in Psychology from The University of Illinois at Chicago.
 Her thesis was titled “Defining church attendance and examining its effects on the school outcomes of Latino high school students”.
+She earned her PhD in Psychology in 2015 from the University of Illinois, Chicago focusing on "Where should they go for help?
+Religious women's feelings about different helping resources for victims of domestic violence".

 Melissa’s area of specialty is community psychology, which is a field that goes beyond an individual focus to understand and change people and organizations.
 The ecological framework prominent in the field tries to integrate social, cultural, economic, political, environmental, and international influences to promote positive change, health, and empowerment at individual and systemic levels.